NGFN-PLUS

 Homepage: www-compdiag.uni-regensburg.de/research/

-Our focus is on studying gene expression profiles from patients and model systems, and to integrate data within and across sub-projects of the consortium.
-While transcriptomic (gene expression) data makes up the backbone of our studies, genomic data (changes in the sequence and copy number of the DNA) as well as clinical data (e.g. blood cell counts) provide valuable additional insight into the molecular causes of leukemia.
+Our focus is on studying gene expression profiles from patients and model systems.
+Also, we integrate data within and across sub-projects of the consortium.
+While gene expression data makes up the backbone of our studies, genomic data (changes in the sequence and copy number of the DNA) provide valuable additional insight into the molecular causes of leukemia.
+We found the following novel insights corresponding leukemia together with partners from the consortium:

 Figure legend: